2. Huang Example

 True

-If we want a list of all counfounders that can block all backdoors between \(F\) and \(H\), then we can also get that from the DAG.
+If we want a list of all confounders that can block every backdoor path between \(F\) and \(H\), we can also derive that from the DAG.

 [28]: